labs42io/web-automation/README.md

 ### Running tests

 Tests by default run in *headless* mode so that a browser window is not visually created.
-To run the tests and see the browser window:
+To run the tests with enabled browser window:

 ```sh
 # runs the tests without headless option